zylab-official/ZyRabbit/README.md

 # ZyRabbit

 ## Quick introduction
 `ZyRabbit` is a modern .NET framework for communication over [RabbitMQ](http://rabbitmq.com/).
 The modular design and middleware oriented architecture makes the client highly customizable while providing sensible default for topology, routing and more.
-Documentation for version 2.x of the is currently found under [`/docs`](https://github.com/zylab-official/ZyRabbit/tree/2.0/docs).
+Documentation is currently found under [`/docs`](https://github.com/zylab-official/ZyRabbit/tree/master/docs).

 ### Configure, enrich and extend